laravelgr/l8site/README.md

 ## Security

 If you discover any security related issues, please email me@octoper.me instead of using the issue tracker.

 ## Credits

 - [Vaggelis Yfantis](https://github.com/octoper)
 - [All Contributors](../../contributors)

+[Laravel](https://laravel.com) it's a trademark of [Taylor Otwell](http://twitter.com/taylorotwell).

 ## License